Nouvelle-Lune/git-commit-genie/resources/agentRules/baseRules.md

 	Follow these steps to generate the commit message:

 	1. Analyze the provided git diff(s) and the workspace files tree to understand the changes.
-	2. Template precedence (only if present and non-empty): If "user-template" is provided and contains meaningful guidance, ALIGN the body/footers/tone/wording with the template.
-However, ALWAYS keep the Conventional Commit header valid.
-If the template is empty or not coherent, ignore it and use the defaults.
+	2. User template precedence (applies in all modes): If "user-template" is provided and contains meaningful guidance, you MUST strictly align body structure, section ordering, bullet style, tone/lexicon, and required footers with the template.
+Do not invent extra sections or change ordering beyond what the template specifies.
+If the template conflicts with Conventional Commit rules, the header and structural separation rules take precedence; otherwise the template takes precedence.
+If the template is empty, incoherent, or contradicts itself, fall back to defaults but keep any unambiguous parts (e.g., required footers or tone).
-	3. Determine the change type and optional scope:
+	3. Determine the change type and optional scope: if User template specifies a type or scope, use that.
+Otherwise, infer type and scope from the changes:
 		- Type heuristics:
 			- Only docs changed -> docs
 			- Only tests changed -> test